 Instruments shall be calibrated in accordance with applicable SOPs and/or manufacturers recommended procedures immediately prior to sample screening.
-If the screening instruments are to be used throughout the work day, a mid-day and end-day calibration check shall be performed.
+If the screening instruments are to be used throughout the workday, a mid-day calibration check shall be performed.
 Further, the TVA-2020 instrument detectors and associated dilution probe shall be bump checked (1-point accuracy check) approximately every two hours in order to document instrument stability.
-In the event that a bump check indicates a deviation greater than $\pm 15\%$ from the designated bump-gas concentration, a full instrument calibration shall be performed.
-Due to negligible (<5%) instrument drift throughout the day, the GEM-2000 and MiniRAE shall not undergo bi-hourly bump checks.
-Instead, if the GEM-2000 is used throughout the work day, calibration accuracy checks shall be conducted at approximately midday, and again at the conclusion of the sample event.
+In the event that a bump check indicates a deviation greater than \pm 10% from the designated bump-gas concentration, a full instrument calibration shall be performed.
+Due to negligible (<5%) instrument drift throughout the day, the GEM-2000 shall not undergo bi-hourly bump checks.
+Instead, if the GEM-2000 is used throughout the work day, calibration accuracy checks shall be conducted at approximately midday.

-As stated above, calibration of the GEM-2000, TVA-2020, and MiniRAE shall be performed in accordance with applicable SOPs and/or manufacturer recommended procedures.
+As stated above, calibration of the GEM-2000 and TVA-2020 shall be performed in accordance with applicable SOPs and/or manufacturer recommended procedures.
 However, the wide range of petroleum hydrocarbons and methane concentrations present at the site (i.e., greater than four orders-of magnitude) may be outside of the linear range of the TVA-2020 FID.
 To meet a primary data quality objective of the project (i.e., to quickly and accurately determine whether a potentially explosive condition is present at a sampling location), the FID calibration shall be based on a calibration standard that is approximately 10% of the LEL for methane (5,000 ppmv).
 However, additional QC procedures shall be implemented to ensure quality data for both hydrocarbon and methane concentrations.

-The linearity of instrument response shall be verified by using 50 ppmv, 500-ppmv methane standards.
+The linearity of instrument response shall be verified by using 50, 500, and 5000 ppmv methane standards.
 If significant non-linear response (i.e., greater than 15% relative root mean square error) is observed, a nonlinear calibration curve shall be developed.
 The relative response factor for isobutylene (which is used here as a surrogate for petroleum vapors) shall be determined by using a 1,000 ppmv (nominal) isobutylene calibration standard.
 (1,000 ppmv is approximately 10% of the LEL for gasoline.)

-Calibration shall be considered adequate when check standards are within +/- 15%.
+Calibration shall be considered adequate when check standards are within +/- 10%.
 If the calibration check standards are outside that range, a second check standard shall be run and if the check standard fails again, the instrument shall be recalibrated and data obtained since the last check standard was successfully run shall be flagged as estimated values.